 Clarissa Starbuck is originally from the land of caves, springs, and toasted ravioli: Missouri.
 She has been fascinated by bats since at least the age of seven and has been involved in bat research since she was an undergrad at the University of Missouri.
 She also received her MS from Missouri, and then she spent five years in the much drier southwest to get her PhD from Northern Arizona University.
 Now she has returned to the Midwest and is working on a project to determine effects of forest management on Indiana bats in northeast Missouri.

 Emma Weber was born and raised in Illinois.
 Originally from the small town of Rantoul, she became fascinated in the life sciences and took every science class she possibly could.
-Currently, she is taking a Bachelor’s at NRES from the University of Illinois at Urbana-Champaign and will graduate in May 2021.
-Emma is a research assistant with the Midwestern NABat hub, and will oversee stakeholder engagement, data collection, and contribute to research on distribution occupancy models of several bat species.
+She recently graduated with a Bachelor’s degree in Natural Resources and Environmental Sciences.
+Emma was a research assistant with the Midwestern NABat hub, and oversaw stakeholder engagement, data collection, and contribute to research on distribution occupancy models of several bat species.
 Her hobbies include going to concerts, bird watching, and raising chickens with her family.

 Timothy Divoll, PhD (2014–2020), Data Scientist, SWCA Environmental Consultants